 If you set the wrong repository as your submodule, follow the following steps to remove it.

-1. Remove the actual folder.
-In the repository, running the following command will remove the folder:
+- Remove the actual folder.
+In the repository, running the following command will remove the folder: - rm -rf student-access-images

-2. Remove the .gitmodules file.
-This can be done by doing the following:
+- Remove the - .gitmodulesfile.
+This can be done by doing the following:- rm .gitmodules